gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 If you are a student interested in pursuing a PhD under my supervision, please feel free to send me an [email](mailto:g.wallin@lancaster.ac.uk).

 ## News
+* July, 2025: Receiving the "Best Reviewer Award" from the Psychometric Society for their journal Psychometrika.
+* July, 2025: Presenting at the International Meeting of the Psychometric Society in Minneapolis, MN, USA.
+My studeny [Yawen Ma](https://yawen-ma.github.io/) is also presenting a joint paper.
+* May, 2025: Recipient of funding from the EPSRC-funded STOR-i programme to organise a workshop on change-point detection in April 2026.
+More info coming soon!
+* April, 2025: Seminar talk in the Department of Mathematics at the University of Edinburgh.
-* April, 2025: Joining as joint Editor for the proceedings of the International Meeting of the Psychometric Society, and as Associate Editor (Statistics) for Teaching Mathematics and its Applications
+* April, 2025: Joining as joint Editor of the proceedings for the International Meeting of the Psychometric Society, and as Associate Editor (Statistics) for Teaching Mathematics and its Applications
 * March, 2025: Organising a workshop on [Innovations in Social Data Science](https://www.lancaster.ac.uk/dsi/about-us/events/innovations-in-social-data-science/)
 * February, 2025: Recipient of a Competitive Research Grant from Duolingo to do research on test security and fraud detection in online testing.
 * February, 2025: Delivering a workshop on fairness in educational testing for the Ministry of Education in Peru.